 - Import FACS Expressions.
 Import All selected FACS expressions morphs.

 - Import Body Morphs.
 Import all selected body morphs.

 - Import JCMs.
 Import all selected joint corrective morphs (JCM's), which are shapekeys driven by bone rotations.

 - Import Flexions.
 Import all selected flexion morphs.

 - Import Custom Morphs.
 Import the selected morph files to the active mesh, or the morphs from all files in the directory.
 The morphs must have the same number of vertices as the active mesh.
 Optionally, object properties that drive the morphs can be created, and can be accessed from the Custom Morphs panel.

-- Transfer Shapekeys.
-Transfer all shapekeys from the active mesh to all selected meshes.
+- Transfer JCMs.
+Transfer all joint corrective morphs (bone-driven morphs) from the active mesh to all selected meshes.